 Coles Price Drop Class Action

-This class action follows the Australian Government’s formal directive to the ACCC to conduct a supermarket inquiry, issued on February 1, 2024.
-GMP Law is seeking refunds for consumers of the price differential between the alleged illusory pricing and the original price.
+This class action follows the Australian Government’s formal directive to the ACCC to conduct a supermarket inquiry, on February 1, 2024.
+Unlike the ACCC’s proceedings which seek penalties but offer no direct consumer refunds, GMP Law specifically aims to win back the difference between advertised discounted prices and the real prices paid by consumers.

 Current status